We have a rather lively summer weekend ahead for you on Gran Canaria, full of cultural tradition, music, and celebrations.

 Monday 29 September Local bank holiday in Valsequillo: Festividad de San Miguel

-•Hydration: Bring your own water (bottle/coolbag)—public fountains and stores will be busy.•Sun Safety: Lightweight, light-colored clothing, hats, sunglasses, and a local-style hand fan are vital.•Transport: Allow extra time around major fiestas (Agaete, Mogán, Guía), as parking and traffic are challenging during village festivals.•Markets: Best early, before the sun peaks and crowds build (especially at San Mateo, Mogán, La Aldea).•Evenings: Inland/highland towns can cool quickly after sunset—pack a wrap or light jacket.•Fire Risk: No campfires or BBQs; respect all local advisories.•Family: Most markets and fiestas have shaded “talleres infantiles” (kids workshops / games) in the late morning.
+💧 •Hydration: Always carry your own water (bottle/coolbag).☀️ •Sun Safety: SPF 50+.
+Avoid direct sun 12:00–16:00.
+Lightweight, light-coloured clothing, hats, sunglasses, and even a hand fan will help keep you cool.🚗 •Transport: The busses are great, often with extra services added for big events.
+If driving, however, allow plenty of extra time around major fiestas (Agaete, Mogán, Guía), as parking and traffic are challenging during the main festivals.🛍️ •Markets: Best early, before the sun peaks and crowds build (especially at San Mateo, Playa de Mogán, La Aldea).🌙 •Evenings: Inland/highland towns can cool quickly after sunset—remember a wrap, sweater or light jacket.🔥 •Fire Risk: During the summer months no campfires or BBQs; respect all local advisories.👨👩👧👦 •Family: Most markets and fiestas have shaded “talleres infantiles” (kids workshops / games) in the late morning.

 🌞 #GranCanariaWeather